alirezasaremi.com logo

 'use cache'

-// choose a built-in cache profile (semantic label)
+// choose a built-in cache profile (semantic label like day, hours, etc. )

 cacheLife('hours')